 The Audit Committee reviews the Company's financial matters and oversees the financial reporting process on behalf of our Board of Directors.
 The Audit Committee operates pursuant to a written Audit Committee Charter.
 In accordance with the Audit Committee Charter, we must meet the independence requirements and other criteria set by the NASDAQ Listing Rules and SEC rules as currently in effect.
 As part of our oversight of our Company's financial statements, our Chairman of the Audit Committee reviews and discusses with both management and Ernst & Young LLP all annual and quarterly financial statements prior to their issuance.
-Our responsibilities include selecting, in consultation with management, an accounting firm to be hired as the Company's financial statements be included in its Annual Report.
+Our responsibilities include selecting, in consultation with management, an accounting firm to be hired as the Company's independent registered public accounting firm.
+We are also responsible for recommending to the Board of Directors that the Company's financial statements be included in its Annual Report.
 We have taken the following steps in making our recommendation that the Company's financial statements be included in its Annual Report: